 Big Brothers Big Sisters also provides child safety tips to you and your child, and we welcome your questions and feedback.
 Throughout the life of the match, our professional staff will be in ongoing communication with you, your child, and your child’s Big.
 It’s the best way to build a strong relationship that will have the greatest impact on your child’s future success.

 Youth Enrollment Application

 .
 This form can be submitted to us via email (

 ), fax (434-244-0885), mail (1102 Carlton Avenue, Charlottesville, VA 22902), or dropped off at our office.
 Please be sure to fill it out as completely as possible!

 2. Attend a Parent Orientation.
 Come to learn more about the program and our child safety measures.
 Parents must attend an orientation before Enrollment Staff will match a child.
-Please RSVP by clicking the button below and sending us a message, or by giving us a call at (434) 244-0882.
-Child care usually provided.
+For evening Orientations, please bring the child you are enrolling, as they will participate in a child safety orientation as well.
+RSVP by clicking the button below and sending us a message, or by giving us a call at (434) 244-0882.

 3. Parent/ Guardian and child complete a separate, in-person interview with BBBS staff.
 Enrollment will contact you to schedule a time that works for you and your child.
 Interviews are done at the child’s home.

 4. It’s match meeting time!
 Once you’ve completed the steps above, if your child has been accepted into the program AND we’ve selected a Big that meets your child’s needs and interests, we will call you to schedule a time for everyone to meet!

 Children are not excluded on the basis of race, religion, national origin, color, gender, marital status of parent, sexual orientation, gender identity, veteran status or disability.